NicolasCaous/InsightSoftwareAssignment/README.md

 - The board state in the backend isn't really immutable.
 This is a limitation of javascript.
 - Better error messages and sending proper errors to clients.
 - Improved logging with a proper logger.
+- Incorporate proper dependency injection.
+- Testing files other than `board-standard.ts` and `board-pop-out.ts`.
+- Many more tests.
+I'm currently testing only a subset of winning conditions.
+Just out of curiosity, I ran a mutation test on the project to see if only testing trivial winning conditions would give me a good score.
+The result is currently 25%.
+I thought to myself "Is adding more test cases overkill for a selection process assignment?
+Yes.".
+That is why I stopped here.
+You get the point...
+I know how to test stuff...
+I guess this is enough to evaluate my technical abilities.

 # Known issues